-Here are a few examples of things PEOs will be able to help you:
+Here are a few examples of things PEOs will be able to help with:

 - Payroll tax registration in every state in which you have employees

-- Securing mandated insurances like Unemployment and Disability, etc
+- Securing mandated insurances like unemployment and disability

 - Utilizing employee handbooks and other documents that will help you create a safe work environment